A multiphase Cahn-Hilliard system with mobilities and the numerical simulation of dewetting: Application to the numerical simulation of dewetting

 We now propose a numerical experiment in dimension 3 where the initial set is a thin tube.
 The numerical parameters are given by $N = 2^8$, $\varepsilon = 1/N$, $\delta_t = \varepsilon^4$, $\alpha = 2$, $m=1$, and $\beta= 2/\varepsilon^2$.
-We plot on each picture of figure \eqref{fig_test5} the phase field function $u_2^{n} + 2 u_3^{n}$ computed at different times $t$.
-As in 2D case, surface tension coefficients have a considerable influence on the evolution of the liquid phase.
-They affect both the wetting rate and the final shape of the liquid phase.
+We plot on each image of Figure~\ref{fig_test5} the solution $\bf{u}$ calculated at different times $t$ with the solid and liquid phase boundaries plotted in red and gold, respectively.
+As in the 2D case, surface tension coefficients have a considerable influence on the evolution of the liquid phase.
+They affect both the {dewetting} rate and the final shape of the liquid phase.